Seppli11/ZHAW-Summary/summaries/23FS/SWEN2/Agile/Extreme Programming.md

 * Implement the changes
 * Refactor

+### Refactoring

+When implementing a feature, one should always ask themself if the code and architecture can be improved.
+Tests provide a safety-net which allows changes to be done without fearing bugs and crashes.

 ### Pair Programming

 XP dictates that all production code is written by two people looking at one screen.
 However, this is rarely being done in practice.
 It can be a useful technique to write the tricky parts of a software.

+The pairs should change frequently.

 ### Collective Ownership

+Everybody takes responsible for the whole system.
+While not everybody can be an export in every system, everybody should know the basics.

 ### Continuous Integration